BrenPatF/Sandbox/README.md

 * `p_procedure_nm`: procedure name
 * `p_act_3lis`: 3-level list of actual values as delimited records, by scenario and group

-## API - Trapit_Run
-This package is specified to run with Invoker rights, so that dynamic SQL calls to the test packages in the calling schema do not require execute privilege to be granted to owning schema (if different from caller).

-### Trapit.Run_Tests(p_group_nm)
-Runs the unit test program for each package procedure set to active in tt_units table for a given test group, with parameters as follows:

-* `p_group_nm`: test group name

 ### Trapit.Add_Ttu(p_package_nm, p_procedure_nm, p_group_nm, p_active_yn, p_input_file)
 Adds a record to tt_units table, with parameters as follows: